karinakozarova/Ruby_training/my_documentation.md

 a_name = ARGV[0]
 testy = ARGV[1]
 ````
-ARGV is everything that is writeten after running a script. <br>
+ARGV is everything that is writen after running a script. <br>
 	ruby main.rb argv1 argv2 ardvn
 where argv can be any data type